-Entry requirement: A student must have gained Achievement Standards 91027, 91028 and two Level 1 Internally assessed Mathematics standards.
-Entry may be at the discretion of the HoF.
+Entry requirement: This course is intended for students who have gained Achievement Standards 91027, 91028 and two Level 1 Internally assessed Mathematics standards.

 Equipment recommended: A calculator, preferably a Casio 9750 or 9860 Graphic calculator.

 Achievement Standards offered: (this may change slightly)